imdshk/imdshk/README.md

-- 👋 Hi, I’m @imdshk, a tech enthusiast, working as a Business Intellegence Developer mainly using Power BI.
-- ⏲ Likes to spend free time writing programs in python. **BUY WHY**, you ask?
+👋 Hi, I’m @imdshk, a tech enthusiast, working as a Business Intellegence Developer mainly using Power BI ⏲ Likes to spend free time writing programs in python. **BUY WHY**, you ask?

-- 👀 I’m interested in finding ways to utilize computational power in creative ways
-- 🎯 My next target is to learn Quantum Computing
+👀 I’m interested in finding ways to utilize computational power in creative ways 🎯 My next target is to learn Quantum Computing

 <!---